ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 python intro_to_tasks.py
 ```

-This script introduces two examples of the task dependency usecases.
+This script introduces three examples of the task dependency usecases.
 The first example simply spawns two tasks, assigns task ids of `task[0]` and
 `task[1]`, respectively, and each of them prints its task ID.
 This script
 specifies that `task[1]` depends on `task[0]` through Parla task dependency